evilsocket/opensnitch/README.md

   <img src="https://raw.githubusercontent.com/evilsocket/opensnitch/master/screenshot.png" alt="OpenSnitch"/>
 </p>

-**Warning: This is still alpha quality software, don't rely on it (yet) for your computer security.**

 ### Daemon

 The `daemon` is implemented in Go and needs to run as root in order to interact with the Netfilter packet queue, edit